parkers116/app-store-listing-page-clone/README.md

 # App Store Listing Page Clone

-This project is trying to cloning existing page to show some functionalities of React.js
+This project is trying to clone existing/similar page and show some functionalities of React.js

-By Parker Suen
+By Parker Suen 2021